LinusVanElswijk/Unity-Int-Vectors/README.md

    vector3i r5 = g((Vector3i)b);  // OK -  make it explicit if it really is what you want to do
 ```

-### Semantically correct code
-Of course, it is possible to use float Vectors and to store integer values.
-However, this is very error prone.
-To make sure that a float vector always contains integer coordinates, you either have to round the vector after every mutation or make sure that every mutation results in new integer value coordinates.

-By using the correct type, Vector2i or Vector3i, you move this responsibility from the programmer to the compiler.

-An additional benefit of Vector2i and Vector3i is that the type immediately makes clear to the reader, that int values are expected.
-Otherwise you would have to make this clear in the documentation of the code.

 ### RectLoops and CubeLoops
 The library also adds new control structures, that make it easier to loop over values of vectors.